yichizhang/LazyCocoa/README.md

 myBlackColor backgroundColor
 ```

 Then you press update button.
-It generates UIColor category files for you.
-The above settings file would give you UIColor class methods like:
+It generates UIColor/ NSColor files for you.
+(NSColor is not supported yet) The above settings file would generate UIColor Objective-C class methods like:

 ```
 + (UIColor *)defaultColor {